-What are the fees and other costs associated with a Life Credit Company Loan?
+Now, what are the fees and other costs associated with a Life Credit Company Loan?

 What Are the Costs & Fees Associated with a Life Credit Company Loan?

-There weren’t a whole lot of details provided on the Life Credit Company website, although we’re told that consultations with a professional counselor are free and come without obligation.
+However, initial consultations with a professional counselor are free and come without obligation.